abacao/abacao.github.io/_posts/2017-05-27-snapcraft_team.md

 title: Snapcrafting
 ---

-I and my blog were mentioned by the team of Snapcraft in "[This week in snapcraft (WW21 2017)](https://forum.snapcraft.io/t/this-week-in-snapcraft-ww21-2017/795)"
+My blog and I were mentioned by the team of Snapcraft in "[This week in snapcraft (WW21 2017)](https://forum.snapcraft.io/t/this-week-in-snapcraft-ww21-2017/795)"

 In my tries, I have explored some ways of building snaps and Ubuntu is providing a new way to do it by launching [build.snapcraft.io](build.snapcraft.io)